Firm Water Programs

 The Water Conservation Incentives Program Review Committee provides direction on LCRA water conservation incentive programs, helps LCRA customers meet the goals established in the 2019 Raw Water Conservation Plan, and provides oversight of cost-sharing arrangements with firm water customers for conservation purposes.

-LCRA water customers are required to develop water conservation and drought contingency plans according to LCRA's water sale contract rules.
+In addition, most LCRA firm water customers are required to develop water conservation and drought contingency plans according to LCRA’s water sale contract rules.
 The rules outline minimum requirements, and LCRA staff encourages customers to adopt additional conservation strategies such as irrigation evaluations, deed restrictions for new development, or partnering with LCRA on rebate programs.